How buying a house with tenants works

 Can I evict a tenant when I buy a house?

-“Unless the lease allows it, a new landlord usually may not evict an existing tenant who isn’t in breach of their lease simply because property changed owners,” says Whitman.
+To put it simply: “Unless the lease allows it, a new landlord usually may not evict an existing tenant who isn’t in breach of their lease simply because property changed owners,” says Whitman.

-One proactive strategy to consider is placing terms in your purchase contract that require the current owner to terminate the lease before the sale closes.
+One proactive strategy is to place terms in your purchase contract that require the current owner to terminate the lease before the sale closes.
+Some states also permit owner move-in evictions.
+This allows landlords to recover possession of a home occupied by tenants if they plan to live there.

 “A landlord’s only option here is to file an eviction action.
 In most states, the eviction process takes several months and can be costly,” Whitman continues.
-“It is illegal for a landlord to use ‘self-help’ to remove a non-compliant tenant by changing locks or moving the tenant’s belongings out of the house.”
+“It is illegal for a landlord to use ‘self-help’ to remove a noncompliant tenant by changing locks or moving the tenant’s belongings out of the house.”

 Lokenauth says he’s “been there, and it’s a pain.”
 The formal eviction process involves a court filing, waiting for a hearing date, and ideally hiring a lawyer.
 “In my case, it took about 3 months and cost me around $3,000 in legal fees.
 If you win, the sheriff’s department handles the actual removal.”